RolandDreger/indesign-word-import/README.md

 1. Click on Button `Load preset ...`
 2. Select preset file (.smp, .xml or .txt)

-You can use your .smp preset files in the InDesign program folder or create an XML file in the following form.
+You can use your .smp preset files in the InDesign preferences folder or create an XML file in the following form.
 (An example is also in the script preset folder.)

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>